Field Trip Programs

 Grades 3 – 8 | Time: 2 Hours

-Students become wildlife biologists as they investigate the animals at the preserve.
+Students become wildlife biologists as they investigate the animals at the preserve, and how biologists use taxonomic classifications to group them.
 By looking at animal pelts, skulls, tracks, and scat, students will discover clues that can help identify common Wisconsin animals while on a hike through the preserve.
+Approximately one hour is spent indoors exploring different animal biofacts.
+Can be made accessible to all ability levels.
+Available year-round.

 Snowshoeing